no-std-io/no-std-io/README.md

 - Using the buffer types currently requires **nightly** due to the use of const generics.
 - Using `copy` or the buffer types with `std` support currently requires **nightly** due to the `initializer` API.

-## Where is it used?

-All of the below are works in progress, but should help with demonstrating how to use this crate.

-- [thiserror_core2](https://github.com/bbqsrc/thiserror-core2): fork of `thiserror` using the `core2::error::Error` trait.

 ## License